 The Dark Knight Rises: Bruce Wayne dilly-dallies with nuclear fusion technology as an energy source, not realizing he was manipulated to do this to create a fusion bomb by remnants of the League of Shadows.

-Bruce choosing Miranda to be in take charge of the fusion reactor project, which grants her the possibility of flooding the basement to completely give the heroes no chance of ever stopping the bomb in the first place.
+Bruce choosing Miranda to be in charge of the fusion reactor project, unaware that she is actually Talia Al Ghul, which grants her the possibility of flooding the basement to completely give the heroes no chance of ever stopping the bomb in the first place.

 The whole plot of The Dark Knight Rises is because Bruce "let Ducard/Ra's die" in Batman Begins.
 Talia, who used to have a rather strained relationship with her father prior to that, then seeks to accomplish her father's visions.